khalil-ghali/World-Cup-2022-Prediction-Model/README.md

 ## Run the Code
 Follow the instructions in the notebooks to run the code and explore the prediction results.

-## Usage

-This project is divided into several Jupyter notebooks that guide you through different stages of the analysis and prediction process.
-Here's a brief overview of the notebooks:

-- **01_Data_Preparation.ipynb**: This notebook covers data cleaning, preprocessing, and feature engineering.
-- **02_Model_Training.ipynb**: Here, we train our logistic regression model using historical data.
-- **03_Model_Evaluation.ipynb**: Evaluate the model's performance and analyze the results.
-- **04_World_Cup_Prediction.ipynb**: Use the trained model to predict World Cup 2022 match outcomes.

-Feel free to explore these notebooks to gain insights into our analysis and prediction methods.

 ## Contributing